 You do not know precisely what objects you will have to work with, but you decide to do the calculation for balancing the displays before class so that you have more time to think about the artistic presentation.
 You decide to make two models using a mass set and a meter stick in order to test where the objects should be placed in order to balance them for each setup.
 You will use a few masses stacked for the small pedestal.

-Read: Knight.
-Iones & Field Chapter 7 Section 7.2 and Chapter 8 Section 8.1 icaa.
-Kingin, Jones & Tiera Chapter / occuon 7.2 and Chapter occuon on
+Read: Knight, Jones & Field Chapter 7 Section 7.2 and Chapter 8 Section 8.1

-Equipment You have a meter sti ck and a mass set to test out your models.
+You have a meter stick and a mass set to test out your models.